Apis035/vanilla-shears/README.md

 # Vanilla Shears

-Minecraft fabric mod adding more shears tool based on vanilla tool materials
+A Minecraft fabric mod adding more shears based on vanilla tool materials